Spring Garden Revival

 Glenview’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Glen Oak Acres: Proximity to forest preserves, mature trees, shaded lawns with moss and slow decomposition, buffer zone regulations for nearby wetlands.
+• Glen Oak Acres: Proximity to forest preserves, buffer zone restrictions, mature trees, shaded lawns with fine fescue, slow thatch decomposition, and wildlife considerations.

 Glenview Municipal Ordinances for Landscaping Operations & Equipment Use